Arafat245/CS50/README.md

-# This CS50 files to configure appliance
+# This is CS50 files to configure appliance